cosimameyer/cosimameyer.com/content/post/2022-07-31-r-ladies-and-pyladies-bringing-the-communities-together/index.md

 Together with [PyLadies Tunis](https://twitter.com/pyladiestunis) and [PyLadies Munich](https://twitter.com/pyladiesmunich) we kicked off a fantastic event last Wednesday - and I'm still overwhelmed and touched by the impressions.

 When I started the [R-Ladies Cologne](https://twitter.com/rladies_cologne) chapter in 2021, I envisioned an event that seeks to bring both R and Python communities together.
 From my experience, both communities are so generous and helpful and I wanted to overcome the (why the heck this ever started existing) "divide" between both languages and show people how great they can both be and how they can complement each other.
-And I believe that, with the help of our amazing speakers [Rhian Davis](https://twitter.com/StatsRhian) and [Deena Gergis](https://www.linkedin.com/in/deena-gergis/), we made a step towards this direction.[^1] If you didn't have a chance to attend our event, here's a short wrap-up which hopefully inspires you ✨
+And I believe that, with the help of our amazing speakers [Rhian Davis](https://twitter.com/StatsRhian) and [Deena Gergis](https://www.linkedin.com/in/deena-gergis/), we made a step towards this direction.[^1] If you didn't have a chance to attend our event, here's a short wrap-up that hopefully inspires you ✨

 -----